Common Toddler Messes and How To Clean Them

 Nappy Cream All Over Everything

-Toddlers can cause a surprising amount of mess with nappy cream.
+Nappy cream are amongst the most common toddler messes.
 If you forgot to put it away after a nappy change and come back into the room to find the furniture, carpet and the child are all coated, don’t worry.
 Nappy cream does stain, but it can be cleaned.
 Dishwashing detergent is the best thing to clean the furniture, carpet and the toddler.
 Detergent is designed to lift oil, so will work well to lift up the nappy cream.
 If it does leave behind stains on the carpet, you can give it good steam clean.
 You can even steam clean yourself using your iron.